Dallas Wings: 2016–2024: The start of the Dallas Wings

 On February 20, 2024, the Wings announced that forward Satou Sabally underwent a shoulder procedure after sustaining an injury while representing Germany at the Olympic Qualifying Tournament.
 Dallas opened the regular season on May 15 with an 87–79 win against the Chicago Sky and finished the month with a 3–3 record.
 However, the team unraveled in June, beginning an 11-game losing streak that stretched through nearly the entire month.
 While they forced an overtime game against the Phoenix Mercury on June 9, none of the other June losses were decided by fewer than five points.
 The Wings finally broke the streak with a win over the Minnesota Lynx on June 27 but ended the month 1–11.
 July provided little relief.
 After two more losses to begin the month, Dallas secured a narrow win over the Atlanta Dream but then dropped three more games before closing the month with a victory against the Indiana Fever.
 The Wings entered the Olympic break with a 6–19 record.
 Sabally returned following the break, but the team lost its first three games before stringing together a three-game winning streak to close out August—highlighted by an 18-point win over the Lynx on August 31.
 The momentum quickly faded in September.
 The Wings lost all nine of their final games, though they managed to force overtime in a close contest against the Dream on September 6 and lost by just two points to the Seattle Storm on September 13.
 They finished the season with a 9–31 record—just one game ahead of the Los Angeles Sparks to avoid last place.
 Their .225 winning percentage was the franchise’s worst since 2011.
 Defensively, Dallas struggled throughout the year, posting a league-worst defensive rating of 111.7—the worst in the WNBA since the 2020 Indiana Fever.
 Injuries and instability undermined any continuity, and the Wings fell from semifinalists in 2023 to the bottom tier of the standings in 2024.

-The Paige Bueckers era (2025–present)
+2025–present: The Paige Bueckers era

 Ahead of the 2025 season, the Dallas Wings underwent significant changes to their coaching staff and front office.
 On October 18, 2024, the team announced the dismissal of head coach Latricia Trammell after two seasons.
 This was followed by the hiring of Curt Miller as Executive Vice President and General Manager on November 8.
 Miller previously served as head coach of the Los Angeles Sparks and held dual roles as head coach and general manager with the Connecticut Sun.
 On December 23, Chris Koclanes was named head coach, bringing more than a decade of assistant coaching experience at the WNBA and collegiate levels.
-On January 13, 2025, Camille Smith and Nola Henry—both assistant coaches under Miller in Los Angeles—were named assistant coaches in Dallas.
-The organization also announced several additional promotions and staff changes across its bench, front office, and support staff.

 Paige Bueckers at the 2025 season opener against the Lynx.